Frequently Asked Questions

 You may request to waive out of the Student Health Insurance Plan (SHIP) if your alternate insurance health plan meets the following requirements:

-1. Unlimited visits to general practice physician visits, and specialty physicians.
+1. Unlimited access to general practice physicians and specialty physicians.

 2. Inpatient hospital coverage for Medical and Mental Health issues.